 Shakespeare & Company offers a fun-filled year-round schedule with fresh, exciting takes on Shakespeare, trilling contemporary plays and new works.
 King Lear, The Tempest, etc, plus special events, beautiful meadows and picnic area.

 Jack’s Pillow Dance Festival is not far from Lenox.
 You can learn some steps from an african dance, tango or other style.
-You can watch a great performance, you can visit some art’s galleries, exercise along with kids or simply can make the tour of the historic ground.
+You can watch a great performance, you can visit some galleries of art, exercise along with kids or simply can make the tour of the historic ground.

-In fact, all the area of Berkshire has a lot to offer, be it spring, summer or winter.
-Autumn is Berkshire, as in all New London is unique.
-This could be a new topic for my pictures of fall.
+In fact, all the area of has a lot to offer, be it spring, summer or winter.
+Most of all, autumn in the Berkshires, as in all New London, is unique.